 - Some states in the U.S have put a complete ban on owning wolf hybrids.
 Others permit them with restrictions.
 For example, you might be allowed a pup that’s a certain amount of generations removed from their wolf ancestor.
 Therefore, you’d be wise to do your homework to ensure you’re allowed to own a Wolfdog.
 This will be one of the first questions the breeders ask you when they vet your suitability!

 All in all, if you long for a larger sized dog, with a wild streak, and you don’t mind traveling a long way to find a reputable breeder, a Czechoslovakian Wolfdog might be the perfect addition to your household!

 Thanks for sticking with us.
 Please feel free to let us know in the comment box below if you’re thinking about getting a Czechoslovakian Wolfdog, or already have one; we love hearing from our readers!

 Other Wolf Hybrids

-Here are few more Wolf Hybrids for further readings:
+Here are few more Wolf Hybrids and dogs that look like wolves for further readings:

 - Husky Wolf Mix